Azure/azure-powershell/src/Sql/Sql/help/Set-AzSqlServerAuditing.md

 "SUCCESSFUL_DATABASE_AUTHENTICATION_GROUP",
 "FAILED_DATABASE_AUTHENTICATION_GROUP"
 This above combination is also the set that is configured by default.
 These groups cover all SQL statements and stored procedures executed against the database, and should not be used in combination with other groups as this will result in duplicate audit logs.
 For more information, see https://docs.microsoft.com/en-us/sql/relational-databases/security/auditing/sql-server-audit-action-groups-and-actions#database-level-audit-action-groups.
+If you choose to override the default with your own configuration, you must first disable auditing on all destinations and then reapply each with the new configuration.

 ```yaml
 Type: Microsoft.Azure.Commands.Sql.Auditing.Model.AuditActionGroups[]